heremaps/xyz-documentation/docs/cli/basic-features.md

 `--string-fields <stringFields>`  property name(s) of CSV string fields *not* to be automatically converted into numbers or booleans (e.g. number-like census geoids, postal codes with leading zeros)

-`--groupby <groupby>`             consolidate multiple rows of a CSV into a single feature based on a unique ID designated with -i; values of each row within the selected column will become top level properties within the consolidated feature
+`--groupby <groupby>`             consolidate multiple rows of a CSV into a single feature based on a unique ID designated with -i; values of each row within the selected column will become top-level properties within the consolidated feature

 `--flatten`             stores the groupby operation output in a flattened format separated by colon (:)

-`--promote <promote>`             comma-separated colunm names which should not be nested in the groupby object
+`--promote <promote>`             comma-separated column names which should not be nested in the groupby object

 `--date <date>`                   date-related property name(s) of a feature to be normalized as an ISO 8601 datestring (`xyz_iso8601_[propertyname]`), and unix timestamp (`xyz_timestamp_[propertyname]`)